upb-uc4/api/hlf/scala/general-communication.md

 - have the USER create his signature for the "unsigned" proposal
 - receive the signature from the USER (together with the original proposal)

-- request the unsigned transaction
+- request the unsigned transaction by submitting the signed proposal

 ```scala
 val (unsignedTransaction, proposalTransactionId) = certificateConnection.getUnsignedTransaction(proposalBytes: Array[Byte], signature: Array[Byte])
 ```